 The regions are the backbone of this nation and under Barnaby’s leadership, they finally received the attention they deserve.

 Barnaby was born in Tamworth, is one of a family of eight and was raised on a cattle and sheep property near Woolbrook, in the southern New England.
-While studying accountancy at the University of New England, Barnaby met Natalie, who is from Manilla, and the two were married in 1993.
-Their four daughters were all born in Tamworth.

 After graduation, Barnaby spent three years with a chartered accountancy firm